kobizz/dialogs-manager/README.md

 ---

-Let's assume that we have a simple button:
+Assuming that we have a simple button:

 ```html
 <button id="click-me">Click Me</button>